KevinAst/svelte-native-forms/src/util/ui/tw-themes/README.md

   * the `activeThemeName`
   * the `activeInvertShade` indicator

-In spite of the fact that the last two resources can change, **DCT** provides **no means** by which this reactivity can be tracked ... _other than the app module which stimulated it's change_.
+In spite of the fact that the last two resources can change, **tw-themes** provides **no means** by which this reactivity can be tracked ... _other than the app module which stimulated it's change_.